 Persimmon trees are a lovely ornamental specimen fruit tree, often with a semi weeping form, which gives a beautiful display of deep orange autumn leaves, and retains many of its orange coloured fruit after leaf fall, making it the prettiest fruit tree in the winter garden.
-The botanical word for persimmon trees is ‘diospyros’ meaning ‘food of the gods’, and it’s not far wrong either – the problem with these fruit being that they are often not left to ripen properly before eating, and they can be very astringent when unripe.
-When ripe however, they are a delicious rich sweet flavour quite unlike any other fruit in the garden.
+The botanical word for persimmon trees is ‘diospyros’ meaning ‘food of the gods’, and it’s not far wrong either – the problem with these fruit being that they are often not left to ripen properly before eating, and they are very astringent when unripe.
+When ripe they are a delicious rich sweet flavour quite unlike any other fruit in the garden.
 Louis Glowinski suggests flavour is not unlike apricot jam.

-Showing all 2 results
+Showing all 4 results

 Hyakumo persimmonHyakumo persimmon is a bearer of very large, roundish fruit, yellow skin, sometimes patched with dark brown areas, extra fine quality, rich and luscious.
 The tree is a medium to good bearer and fruit should be allowed to hang till frosts come, then they are best stored till they go soft, when they will have no astringency left and are delicious to eat, Hyakumo persimmon will tend to set only a modest crop of fruits on its own with out pollination from another variety, so it is best to plant another persimmon close by to pollinate - Dai Dai Maru is often recommended as a very good pollinator